Harrison, Arkansas: Parks and recreation

 Brandon Burlsworth Youth Center hosts basketball and volleyball for youth and high school teams.

 Crooked Creek, a nationally recognized "Blue Ribbon" smallmouth bass fishery, flows through Harrison.

-Hemmed-In-Hollow Falls, at 209 ft the tallest waterfall between the Rocky Mountains and the Appalachians, is located 25 mi southwest of Harrison near Compton.
-On the same bluff line is Diamond Falls, at 148 ft the second tallest in the state.

 As of May 2024, the Creekside Community Center is currently under construction.
 When complete, it will have an Olympic size pool, two more smaller pools, 2 high school regulation size basketball courts, and an indoor music venue.
 Construction is deemed to end before 2025.